norment/redcap/README.md

 ## Overview

-MultiSense Hub-Node is an initiative designed to support researchers using University of Oslo's Services for Sensitive Data (TSD) for collecting and organizing **sensitive, multimodal datasets**---including clinical, genetic, neuroimaging, registry, and socio-economic information---by providing standardized, reproducible, and user-friendly data infrastructure.
+MultiSense Hub-Node is an initiative designed to explore and support approaches for researchers using University of Oslo's Services for Sensitive Data (TSD) for collecting and organizing **sensitive, multimodal datasets**—including clinical, genetic, neuroimaging, registry, and socio-economic information—by providing standardized, reproducible, and user-friendly data infrastructure patterns and tooling.

-The project focuses on enabling **secure data organization, harmonization, quality assurance, and analysis workflows** within TSD, ensuring compliance with legal, ethical, and security requirements for handling protected research data.
+The project focuses on enabling **secure data organization, harmonization, quality assurance, and analysis workflows** within TSD, while ensuring compliance with legal, ethical, and security requirements for handling protected research data.

-This service complements Nettskjema on TSD, which is used for secure data collection, by organizing already collected data and linking complex multimodal datasets into a coherent resource accessible to researchers within a TSD project.
+This work is intended to conceptually complement Nettskjema on TSD, which is used for secure data collection, by offering patterns for organizing already collected data and linking complex multimodal datasets into a coherent resource within a TSD project.

 ------------------------------------------------------------------------

 ## Project Scope

-MultiSense aims to help addressing key challenges in modern data-intensive research:
+MultiSense aims to help address key challenges in modern data-intensive research:

 -   Integration of **heterogeneous multimodal data sources**
 -   Standardization and **harmonization across studies and formats**